rafael-leal-mccormack/json-file-merger/README.md

 # JSON File Merger

 A Node.js package for merging large JSON files using streams, designed to handle files that are too large to fit in memory.
+The official release of another package I created for my job that never existed in a repository.

 ## Features